NBurrichter/Brainzzz/README.md

 The game needs to be run with Unity 5.2.2f1

 # Opening the project
-Opening the project for the first time, can take a while.
+Opening the project for the first time can take a while.
 Espacially the videos may be wrongly imported.
 The latest Quicktime Version is needed to import the videos.
 If the start scene only shows a black or white screen, the videos need to be reimported.